influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/functions.md

 2015-08-18T00:30:00Z   2.051
 ```

-The query returns one randomly selected point per 18-minute `GROUP BY time()`
+The query returns one randomly selected point from the `water_level` field key.
-interval.
+It covers the [time range](/influxdb/v1.2/query_language/data_exploration/#time-syntax) between `2015-08-18T00:00:00Z` and `2015-08-18T00:30:00Z` and [groups](/influxdb/v1.2/query_language/data_exploration/#group-by-time-intervals) results into 18-minute intervals.

-Note that the timestamps returned are the points' original timestamps.
+Notice that the [`GROUP BY time()` clause](/influxdb/v1.2/query_language/data_exploration/#group-by-time-intervals) does not override the points' original timestamps.
+See [Issue 1](#issue-1-sample-with-a-group-by-time-clause) in the section below for a more detailed explanation of that behavior.

 ### Common Issues with `SAMPLE()`